 Taking payments over the phone is simple and secure when you follow these steps:

 Square Virtual Terminal

 - Sign in to your virtual terminal via Square Dashboard

 - Hit ‘Take a Payment’ in the menu

 - Call the customer and ask them to provide their card details

 - Double check the information with the customer

 - The sale is complete

-The payment will then be deposited into your account as soon as the next business day.
+The payment will then be deposited into your account the next business day.

 - Key in the amount or add the items that the customer is purchasing